bitzhuwei/Vulkan.net/Vulkan/readme.md

-﻿# Vulkan library in C# generated from  'VulkanSDK/../Documentation/apispec.html'.
+﻿# Vulkan library in C#.
+Generated from  'VulkanSDK/../Documentation/apispec.html'.

 I do this so that there are comments in my vulkan library.

+Most common mistakes that could occur during developing:

+* `VkStruct` not fully reset to zero.
+* `sType` not set.